What Should You Not Say to Your Insurance Company After an Accident?

 Accepting a Settlement

 Another thing you do not want to do is accept the first settlement offer without legal guidance.
 While insurance companies will offer you a settlement to end your claim, most initial offers are lowball offers.
 Insurance companies will lowball you, hoping you accept the offer out of desperation.
-Before accepting an offer, you want to make sure that you consult with a lawyer and learn whether you can negotiate for a more significant settlement.
+Before accepting an offer, you want to make sure that you consult a car accident attorney and learn whether you can negotiate for a more significant settlement.

 Generally speaking, you should not say anything – at all – to insurers without a car accident lawyer to represent you.
-When insurance companies know you do not have an attorney, they are more likely to take advantage of you and try certain tactics against you.
+When insurance companies know you do not have an attorney, they are likelier to take advantage of you and try certain tactics against you.

-Hiring an attorney forces insurance companies to give more respect and attention to your claim.
-Even if you do not have a lawyer at the moment, do not tell the insurance companies.
+Hiring a team of skilled personal injury lawyers forces insurance companies to give more respect and attention to your claim.
+Even if you do not have a lawyer at the moment, do not tell the insurance company.
 Seek a lawyer as soon as possible.

 Seeking Legal Counsel